 As Europe is striving to achieve energy independence, we believe that Eastern European unconventional oil and gas deposits, which are small and technically difficult to access, will attract the interest of investors and governments.
-Despite existing barriers relating to government regulation and tax structures, oil and gas producing countries like Ukraine and Romania enjoy low production costs (total production costs typically under \$20 per barrel (bbl)).
+Despite existing barriers relating to government regulation and tax structures, oil and gas producing countries like Ukraine and Romania enjoy low production costs (total production costs (cost of sales) can be as low as \$20 to \$25 per barrel (bbl)).
 We believe that historical exploration data can be reassessed with new geological knowledge to determine which reserves that were previously considered unrecoverable or uneconomic can be profitably recovered.

 We want to take advantage of the generally lower valuations of privately held Eastern European oil and gas operating companies that have significant production volume and positive cash flows, but little or no reserves.
-By combining the companies with proven engineering and geological teams with undeveloped reserves and by introducing new technologies currently available in United States but never used in Europe, we believe that we will be able to create value for our investors.
+By acquiring a company with undeveloped reserves and hiring companies that have engineering and geological expertise to develop the reserves using technologies currently available in United States but not generally used in Europe, we believe that we will be able to create value for our investors.

-We intend to look closely at reserves located in the Western Ukraine and South-Eastern Poland (Carpathian fordeep) and Eastern Ukraine (Donetsk-Dniepro depression).
-In the former there are numerous fragmented but shallow fields, including conventional and shale properties; in the latter, old fields are complemented with the potential for tight sands and deep gas.
+We intend to look closely at reserves located in the Western Ukraine (which we believe is more stable than Eastern Ukraine due to the distance from the Russian border) and South-Eastern Poland (Carpathian fordeep).
+There are numerous fragmented but shallow fields, including conventional and shale properties in this area.
 Another area of potential interest is Odessa region, from onshore fields to offshore properties in the Black Sea that are scattered across the Romanian border.